Best Ancient Greece Sites You Need to Visit

 The Acropolis

-The Acropolis is Athens’, and Greece’s, most iconic archaeological site.
-The sprawling complex houses an incredible array of jewels from the ancient world: in addition to the iconic Parthenon, you’ll also find here the Temple of Zeus in Olympia, the Temple of Athena Nike, and the monumental Propylaea.
+The Acropolis is Greece’s most iconic archaeological site.
+The sprawling complex houses an incredible array of jewels from the ancient world.
+In addition to the iconic Parthenon, you’ll also find here the Temple of Zeus in Olympia, the Temple of Athena Nike, and the monumental Propylaea.

 Ancient Agora of Athens

 Just to the northwest of the Acropolis is the Ancient Agora.
-Used as a central meeting point in the ancient city, the Agora hosted community discussions on philosophy, legalities, religions, politics…as well as of course any general gossip of the time!
-Walk the ruins and its easy to imagine yourself as a learned Athenian back in ancient times.
+Used as a central meeting point in the ancient city, the Agora hosted community discussions on philosophy, legalities, religions, politics, as well as any general gossip of the time!
+Walk the ruins and it’s easy to imagine yourself as a learned Athenian back in ancient times.

 Temple of Apollo

 Around 2.5 hours to the west of Athens, on the slopes of Mount Parnassus, are these majestic and many-storied ruins.
-Dedicated to Apollo, the god of (to name a few) music, harmony, light, and healing, the temple ruins date back to the 4th century BC and were believed to be the home of the famous oracle Pythia.
+Dedicated to Apollo, the god of music, harmony, light, and healing (to name a few), the temple ruins date back to the 4th century BC and were believed to be the home of the famous oracle Pythia.

 Olympia